Trust4AI/POET/README.md

 ### Installation

-If you want to run the project locally, you will need to download the project and install the required libraries.
+If you want to run the project locally, you need to download the project and install the required libraries.

 ```bash
 git clone https://github.com/Trust4AI/POET.git